Peers for Progress is a program of the Department of Health Behavior in the Gillings School of Global Public Health.

 Our UNC home supports the development of peer support curricula and training resources through identification of state of the art research and other literatures, coordinates solicitation and review of grant proposals, provides evaluation and other assistance to grantees, directs cross-site program evaluation, promotes peer support through international and other contacts, and collaborates with leadership of Peers for Progress in general program administration.

-- UNC Center for Diabetes Translation Research
+- Michigan Center for Diabetes Translational Research

 - American Academy of Family Physicians Foundation

 The AAFP Foundation serves as the philanthropic arm of the American Academy of Family Physicians.
 The Foundation advances the values of family medicine by promoting humanitarian, educational and scientific initiatives that improve the health of all people.
 The Foundation was the host of Peers for Progress from its inception to 2015.